The Forced Marriage

 Therefore, the great classical composers from Bach to Wagner only approached, but never crossed, the border to disharmony, and thus created mostly harmonious music.

-indicates that they were guided by their natural inner hearing, and that to
+they were guided by their natural inner hearing, and that to them a lined

-them a lined sheet of paper was not a drawing board for the construction of
+sheet of paper was not a drawing board for the construction of music.

 With perfect confidence the great classical musicians simply brought to paper what they heard within.